mateibarbu19/performance-evaluation/homework/README.md

 Because of the ambiguity previously mentioned I shifted my focus from a master-centric view of the scheduling to a time dependent functional model, captured in a scheduling function which simply answers what destination does each request have.
-This approach has it's draw backs:
+This approach has it's drawbacks because response times will depend on arrival rates.
-  - sometimes scheduling works great (depending on arrival rates), other times not as much; this is the price to pay for a time dependent strategy
-  - don't stress the low bandwidth connection with the required queries for adaptive scheduling.

 I chose three functions which fit our criteria:

 - round robin
-  - a function which returns a random variable uniformly distributed
+- a function which returns a uniformly distributed random host ip
 - a function which returns a random variable whose distribution is weighted according to the responsiveness of all hosts measured at runtime, similar to table \ref{tab:response-table}); this make sense in a production environment where client connections are expected to have timeouts configured, however it has the downside of stressing cross-regional servers, which may not make sense from a business perspective

 Because I find it difficult to model my solution in [Kendall's notation] terms, let's jump into the technicalities.
-(Just to mention my intuition is that at arrivals are according to a Poisson process, there are $6$ service nodes, but latency won't cut it for specifying service times.)
+(Just to mention my intuition is that arrivals are according to a Poisson process, there are $6$ service nodes, but latency won't cut it for specifying service times.)